sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 difference, we actually want “test 2” to be our “variable 1”.
 Equally, we would say that µ\ :sub:`D` = µ\ :sub:`1` - µ\ :sub:`2` is the population mean for this difference variable.
-So, to convert this to a hypothesis test, our null hypothesit is that this mean difference is zero and the alternative hypothesis is that it is not
+So, to convert this to a hypothesis test, our null hypothesis is that this mean difference is zero and the alternative hypothesis is that it is not

 | H\ :sub:`0`: µ\ :sub:`D` = 0